 June 2020 would be about 64 years since oil exploration and production activities began in commercial quantity in Nigeria.
-The entire volume of this operation is within the mangrove swamp of Nigeria, a territory categorically referred to as the Niger Delta.
+The entire volume of this operation was and still is within the mangrove swamp of Nigeria, a territory categorically referred to as the Niger Delta.
 This area is a contiguous network of meandering channels and tributaries which form the estuaries of the River Niger into the Atlantic Ocean.
 The area covers a land mass of 70, 000 square kilometers.
 It enfolds nine of the 36 states in Nigeria, houses about 1600 communities made up of about 45 million people, (Nigerian Population Commission 2006), and all speaking about 250 languages.
 This mangrove is in effect the largest in Africa, and counts among the first three in the world.

 The first oil exploration license was acquired by Shell BP, then Shell D’ Archy in 1938, but it was in 1956 that the first major commercial reserve was discovered at Oloibiri, in present day Bayelsa.
 Two years later, Nigeria entered the global oil market as a crude oil exporter with a production volume of 6, 000 barrels per day, approximately about 1.2% of Nigeria’s foreign exchange earnings, (figure based on Nigeria’s production quota as at then).
 Today Nigeria is about number six on the global map of oil producers, and about the eight largest exporter of crude oil in the world, with a production quota of approximately 2.4million barrels daily, until the coming into effect of OPEC’s production cut aimed at increasing and stabilizing oil market price.